Megachile rotundata: Taxonomy and phylogeny

-M. rotundata is a member of the subfamily Megachilinae, which includes more than 4,000 bee species; this currently makes this family the second-largest among all bee families.
+Megachile rotundata is a member of the subfamily Megachilinae, which includes more than 4,000 bee species; this currently makes this family the second-largest among all bee families.
 This subfamily is one of four other subfamilies of Megachilidae, the other three being the Fideliinae, Pararhophitinae, and Lithurginae.
 Phylogenetic studies suggest that this subfamily is monophyletic.
 More specifically, it belongs to the genus Megachile, which contains 52 subgenera and 1,478 species.
 The genus Megachile consists of bees that cut leaf pieces to line their nests.

 Description and identification

-M. rotundata is a European leaf-cutting bee placed in the subgenus Eutricharia, the "small leaf-cutting bees"; they are 6-9 mm in length.
+Megachile rotundata is a European leaf-cutting bee placed in the subgenus Eutricharia, the "small leaf-cutting bees"; they are 6-9 mm in length.
 They are partially bivoltine, meaning that under the right conditions they can produce two generations per year.
 These bees present a sexual dimorphism, in which the males are smaller than the females and differently marked.
-M. rotundata bees are a dark grey color.
+Megachile rotundata bees are a dark grey color.
 Females have white hairs all over their bodies, including on their scopae.
 In contrast, males have white and yellow spots on their abdomens.